Face masks are an additional physical barrier to help stop the spread of COVID-19.

 - people required to wear other face coverings or protective equipment, such as a dust respirator mask, this counts as wearing a mask.

 Wearing a face mask

-Consider having more than one mask on hand so that you can easily replace a dirty mask with a clean one.
+- Have multiple masks so you can easily replace a dirty mask with a clean one.

-Scarves, bandannas, snoods (or ‘gaiters’) and face shields on their own are not adequate substitutes for masks.
+- Scarves, bandannas, snoods/gaiters and face shields on their own are not adequate substitutes for masks.